How Is A Video Made

-Videos are one the most powerful tools that a marketer can use.
-Yet, how a video is made is something that few people outside of the video industry know and understand.
+Video is one the most powerful tools a marketer can use.
+Yet, how a video is made is something few people outside the video production industry know and understand.

-Behind every professionally created video there are countless hours spent planning it out, shooting it, and editing it.
-The process itself is pretty similar to how a movie is made but on a much smaller scale.
+Behind every professionally created video there are countless hours spent planning, shooting, and editing.
+This process is very similar to how a movie is made but on a smaller scale.

 The Video Production Process consists of 3 parts: